 - Your veterinarian may also encourage you to exercise the dog more, both physically and mentally, to help keep his mind active and alert.

 - Increase your dog's exercise but make sure you don't overdo it as older dogs can't move as much as their younger counterparts.
-Also, try to bring him to different places which can be enriching to his mind.
+Also, try to take him on walks to different places which can be enriching to his mind.
 If it's an option, one day walk in the woods and another day go to the beach or visit a doggy park.

 - Mental exercise also helps, such as teaching some simple tricks.
 There are also interactive toys you can purchase which encourage your dog to use his mind to get at food and can be great brain exercise.